david22swan/content-and-tooling-team/README.md

 `git submodule update --init --recursive --depth 50`

 ## Add Hugo Modules
-Run the following command to download the pdkgo and prm modules and their dependencies:
+Run the following command to download the pct and prm modules and their dependencies:

 `hugo mod get`